-The dynamics of the system here is discussed based on the Lindblad model of the quantum Brownian motion with the approach introduced by Maniscalco and coworkers \cite{Man}.
+In this section, we review the Lindblad model of the quantum Brownian motion with the approach introduced by Maniscalco and coworkers \cite{Man}.
 The Master equation first was introduced by Gorini, Kossakowski, and Sudarshan in which the Born-Markov approximation leads to a master equation in a Lindblad form known as GKSL (Gorini-Kossakowski-Sudarshan-Lindblad) equation \cite{Gori}.
 In this system-reservoir model, the total Hamiltonian is defined by three parts

-where $H_s$,$H_\varepsilon$ and $H_{int}$ are respectively the system, the reservoir (environment) and the system-reservoir interaction Hamiltonians.
-The central system is a quantum harmonic oscillator and the environment is a thermal bath including electromagnetic oscillators.
+where $H_s$,$H_\varepsilon$, and $H_{int}$ are the Hamiltonians of the system, the environment, and the system-environment interaction, respectively.
+The central system is a quantum harmonic oscillator and the environment is a collection of harmonic oscillators as a thermal bath.
 Therefore, the total Hamiltonian can be written as

 where $\Omega$ ($\omega_i$) is the system (the environment) frequency and $P$ and $X$ ($p_i$ and $q_i$) are momentum and position operators of the system (the environment), respectively.
 For simplicity, we write off the mass and consider $\hbar=1$.
 The form of the interaction between the system and the environment is such that the position coordinate $X$ of the central particle couples linearly to the positions $q_i$ of the thermal bath oscillators with coupling strength $c_i$.
 Thus the interaction Hamiltonian $H_{int}$ reads